Read time: 5 minutes

 Here is an example of that rule:

-After you have set up the conditions for your rule, you can decide whether your contexts will receive one variation, or a percentage rollout across several variations.
+After you have set up the conditions for your rule, you can decide to roll out one variation to all your contexts, or do a percentage rollout across several variations.
 To learn more, read Targeting rules.

 You can access context detail pages from the Contexts list.
 To learn how, read The Contexts list.